atsixian/old-sixian.li/content/posts/2020-03-31-longest-increasing-subsequence-and-patience-game.md

 ### Greedy algorithm

-Idea: put the new card on the leftmost pile possible, i.e., the first pile from left to right, such that $\text{new card} \lt \text{top card of the pile}$.
+Idea: put the new card on the leftmost pile possible, i.e., the first pile from left to right, such that $\text{new card} \le \text{top card of the pile}$.

 If we play the game with this strategy, we will notice that top cards form an IS(increasing sequence).
 For example,